Apply to RichmondCC

-Schedule the placement test in Richmond County by calling (910) 410-1730 or in Scotland County by calling (910) 410-1831.
+Schedule the placement test: Online by visiting: Admissions in Richmond County by calling (910) 410-1730 or in Scotland County by calling (910) 410-1831.
 The placement test assesses an applicant’s skill levels in math, reading and English to determine if he or she is prepared for college level courses or would benefit from developmental courses.

 Consult with one of our academic counselors at RichmondCC to discuss the result of your placement test.

-Keep an eye on your student email for updates on your student status.
+Check your student email regularly for updates on your student status.